usnistgov/NISTIR-8112/NISTIR_Metadata.md

 1. **Unclassified** - Unclassified attribute values are those that carry with them no national security implications.
 This does not, however, indicate that they are not sensitive, not in need of specific protections, or that they are available publicly.
 1. **Controlled Unclassified** - These attribute values are not sensitive enough to have a negative impact on national security, but are none the less sensitive enough that they should be protected from improper access or exposure (e.g., For Official Use Only or "FOUO" information).
-1. **Confidential** - Attribute values, which if subject to unauthorized disclosure, could be expected to cause damage to national security.
+1. **Confidential** - Attribute values, which, if subject to unauthorized disclosure, could be expected to cause damage to national security.
-1. **Secret** - Attribute values, which if subject to unauthorized disclosure, could be expected to cause serious damage to national security.
+1. **Secret** - Attribute values, which, if subject to unauthorized disclosure, could be expected to cause serious damage to national security.
-1. **Top Secret** - Attribute values, which if subject to unauthorized disclosure could be expected to cause exceptionally grave damage to national security.
+1. **Top Secret** - Attribute values, which, if subject to unauthorized disclosure, could be expected to cause exceptionally grave damage to national security.
 1. **Company Confidential** - Attribute values which, if released, may cause damage to the organization, or the employees of the organization, that produced, generated, or maintains the values.
 For example the professional title or specialization of a specific employee, if exposed, may inadvertently reveal information about a sensitive company project.

 As with all classified information, the determination of the classification level for any attribute must be made by the appropriate authority and the integrity of this classification must be maintained as the attribute and its values are transmitted or stored in by IT systems.